RGodin-ISU/BCB5460_Unix_Assignment/README.md

 ### Attributes of `snp_position.txt`

 ```
-# I checked how large the file size is in human-readable format.
+# I checked how large the file size is in human-readable format
 du -h snp_position.txt

-# I checked how many lines, words, and number of characters there were in the file.
+# I checked how many lines, words, and number of characters there were in the file
 wc snp_position.txt

-# I inspected the first two lines of the file to see what they looked like.
+# I inspected the first two lines of the file to see what they looked like
 head -n 2 snp_position.txt

-# I checked the last two lines of the file to see if they included any metadata.
+# I checked the last two lines of the file to see if they included any metadata
 tail -n 2 snp_position.txt

-# I checked how many columns there were in the file, assuming it is tab-delimitered.
+# I checked how many columns there were in the file, assuming it is tab-delimitered
 awk -F "\t" '{print NF; exit}' snp_position.txt

 # Since the column names were so long, I only wanted to see what the first 9 columns
-# looked like for the first 15 lines in a human readable format.
+# looked like for the first 15 lines in a human readable format
 cut -f 1-9 snp_position.txt | column -t | head -n 15

 # I also checked the end columns to see anything I missed
 cut -f 9- snp_position.txt | column -t | head -n 15

-# I checked what the encoding of the file type was:
+# I checked what the encoding of the file type was
 file snp_position.txt

 # I checked what the most common chromosomes were